firzad/COMP6771-Word-Ladder/README.md

-* **Task 1** --- *Familiarise yourself with the libraries available.* You don’t need to deep-dive, but it would be a smart idea to read up on `std::vector`, `std::queue`, and `std::unordered_set`, from the standard library; and to read up on the range-adaptors we’ve listed in the appendix.
+* **Task 1** --- *Familiarise yourself with the libraries available.* You don’t need to deep-dive, but it would be a smart idea to read up on `std::vector`, `std::queue`, and `std::unordered_set`, from the standard library; and to read up on the range adaptors we’ve listed in the appendix.
 You shouldn’t worry about their implementation details: focus on the interfaces, and how you use them in practice.
 * **Task 2** --- *Test design.* We’ve provided you with a very simple test case to show you how to